frankplus/AntonBot/README.md

 # coronavirus-irc-bot
-An IRC bot for latest coronavirus reports.
+An IRC/telegram bot for latest coronavirus reports and more.

 Global and countries data are retrieved from Johns Hopkins CSSE data repository using `ExpDev07/coronavirus-tracker-api` \
 Italian's province and regional data are retrieved from Dipartimento di Protezione Civile `pcm-dpc/COVID-19` repository.